PadLex/Game-Smith-extension/README.md

 ## Features

+ * Syntax highlighting
- * Ludii Compilation and Evaluation
+ * Compilation and Evaluation
  * Intellisense autocomplete based on the SymbolMapper class
  * English Rule generation using GPT-3.5 and the Recommender System
- * English to Ludii translation based on LLaMa
+ * English to Ludii translation based on fine-tuned LLaMa 7b

 ## Requirements